 Chinese Grassbird Graminicola striatus 大草鶯

-Category I. Scarce and localised resident of montane grassland that may be decreasing.
+Category I. Scarce and localised resident of montane grassland that is likely decreasing due to vegetative succession away from grassland.

 IDENTIFICATION